Motorcycle Helmet Law in Kentucky

 Wearing a helmet could make all the difference in an accident, and understanding when the law requires it could save you from costly fines.

-Operators or passengers under the age of 21 are required to wear a helmet.
+Motorcycle helmet law in Kentucky states that motorcycle operators or passengers under the age of 21 have a requirement to wear a helmet.
 Operators with a permit, or a license for less than a year are also required to wear a helmet.

-Since 2000, Kentucky law has not required those over the age of 21 to wear a helmet while operating a motorcycle.
+Since 2000, Motorcycle helmet law in Kentucky states that motorcycle operators ove the age of 21 have no requirement for to wear a helmet while operating a motorcycle.

-Do I have to Carry Proof of Health Insurance while Operating a Motorcycle?
+Do I have to Carry Proof of Health Insurance while Riding?

 You may also remember that Kentucky law used to require motorcycle operators to carry proof of health insurance.
 That is also no longer the law.
 You can review § 189.285 here.

-Why You Should Abide by Motorcycle Helmet Laws in KY
+Why You Should Abide by Motorcycle Helmet Law in KY

 There is another reason to abide by Kentucky’s helmet laws if you fall into one of the above categories.
-In the event of an accident, whether you were wearing a helmet could be a factor that determines your recovery.
+In the event of an accident, whether you were wearing a helmet could be a factor that determines the severity of your injuries and your recovery.

 Kentucky is a comparative negligence state.
 This means that even if the other motorist is at fault, your recovery is reduced by the degree to which you are at fault.
 Even more so if your damages stem from a head injury.